MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cachepolicy.md

 Cache policy is independent of [retention policy](./retentionpolicy.md):
 - Cache policy defines how to prioritize resources.
 Queries for important data are faster.
-- Retention policy defines the extent of the queryable data in a table/database (specifically, `SoftDeletePeriod`).
+- Retention policy defines for how long the data in a table/database will be available for querying (specifically, `SoftDeletePeriod`).

 Configure this policy to achieve the optimal balance between cost and performance, based on the expected query pattern.

 Example:
 * `SoftDeletePeriod` = 56d
 * `hot cache policy` = 28d

 In the example, the last 28 days of data will be on the cluster SSD and the additional 28 days of data will be stored in Azure blob storage.
 You can run queries on the full 56 days of data.

 ## See also